emilyjspencer/Notes/Testing/Jest_Enzyme/README.md

 * Shallow rendering renders only the component itself and not its children, so if part of a child component is modified, the shallow output of the parent component won't change.
 * A problem with the child component won't break the parent component's test
+* Shallow render tests are useful to test the component as a unit and NOT to test the behaviour of a component's child/children

 ### **Jest snapshots**